jackos/gokernel/README.md

 The benefits of compilation instead of using an interpreter are:
 - 1 to 1 with compiled Go code
 - Many programs will run faster (0.2s for small programs)
-- Things like re-declaring variables works without issue
+- Things like rerunnning a cell that declares a variable work without issue
 - Much greater simplicity, 0 external dependencies